 The bus number 95 dropped me at the Vander Elst stop after I’d visited the home of Royal Ixelles Sporting Club, a mile or so further north.
 I cut through a path by some flats to Avenue Léopold Wiener and then down the narrow Calypsopad.

-I came out into the opening of the Parc Sportif les 3 Tilleuls, with an artificial sports pitch and numerous clay tennis courts; where it looked like some kind of tournament was about to get underway.
+I came out into the opening of the Parc Sportif les Trois Tilleuls, with an artificial sports pitch and numerous clay tennis courts, where it looked like some kind of tournament was about to get underway.
 However, it was the stadium behind the imposing grandstand that interested me.

-Fortunately access was easy into the municipal Stade Des 3 Tilleuls; the home of provincial club RRC Boitsfort.
+Fortunately, access was easy into the municipal Stade Des Trois Tilleuls, the home of provincial club RRC Boitsfort.
 What a tremendous venue it was.

-The twenty minutes stroll took me through residential suburban streets to Demey Metro station; from where I took a train to Centraal station for a bite to eat before taking another train to the match.
+The twenty-minute stroll took me through residential suburban streets to the Demey Metro station, from where I took a train to Centraal station for a bite to eat before taking another train to the match.

 No comments: